omarpr/hadoop_install/README.md

 ## About hadoop_install.sh

-This script is designed to install a Hadoop DFS, YARN and MapReduce **CentOS** cluster with 5 nodes (one of them master).
-This script was done by Pablo Rebollo (from the University of Puerto Rico) and was modified by me to add an extra configuration required to use YARN and MapReduce.
+This script is designed to install a **CentOS** cluster with Hadoop DFS, YARN, MapReduce, Apache Hive and Spark of N nodes (one of them master).
+The original script was done by Pablo Rebollo (from the University of Puerto Rico) and was further improved by me.

 ## Installation